outfox/fennecs/doc/docs/World.md

 Each World is a separate, isolated universe of Entities and Components, with its own set of Archetypes and Queries.

 Entities know their World, including Entities as parts of Relation Expressions.
-Cross-World relations are fully supported, and if an Entity Despawns, any Relations to it are automatically cleaned up.
+Relations are World-local: creating a Relation that targets an Entity of another World throws.
+Within a World, when an Entity Despawns, any Relations targeting it are automatically cleaned up. *(need to segregate data domains within one World?
+That's what [Aspects](/docs/Advanced/Aspects/index.md) are for!)*

 Other than that, Worlds don't know about each other.
 They're like parallel dimensions, each with its own set of rules and inhabitants.